medavidallsop/old-post-notice/readme.txt

 = 2.2.0 - 0000-00-00 =
 * Update: Settings option name retrieval improvements
+* Update: WordPress minimum version to 5.5.0 due to use of core WordPress functions introduced in this version

 = 2.1.0 - 2025-10-20 =
 * Add: Old post notice metabox to old posts